Why Humour is so Difficult to Translate

 Language professor, Raphaelson-West, stated in one of his journals articles recently that he considers there are three general joke categories.
 These are:

 - universal jokes.

 On the question of linguistic jokes, comedian Dan Antopolski, had an award-winning joke which was “Hedgehogs – why can’t they just share the hedge?”
-This is fine in English but trying to translate into any other languages is difficult because hog has two meanings.
+This is fine in English but trying to translate into any other language is difficult because hog has two meanings.
 This is a virtually insurmountable challenge for even the most highly skilled and experienced translator.
 Cultural jokes are said to be easier to translate.

 Humour often isn’t learned but is part of a person’s talent and not everyone finds the same things humorous.
 Translating humour is very much dependent on how the translator understands the humour.
-Often a translator can’t accurately translate humour and if he or she is given a translation job which involves translating humour but no equivalent language in the target language can be found the translator will just say the text is untranslatable.
+Often a translator can’t accurately translate humour and if he or she is given a translation job that involves translating humour but no equivalent language in the target language can be found the translator will just say the text is untranslatable.

 Translating Humour From Other Countries

 Today, there are lots of English humorous TV series or movies that appear in other countries after they have been translated.
 Sometimes subtitles are used while at other times dubbing is used.
 As humour is part of the culture where it originates from sometimes subtitles don’t express the language spoken as humorous.
 Even if the translator has a huge amount of knowledge of both languages sometimes humour is too sophisticated for the translator to be able to convey just the right meaning in the translation.
 Humour is so rooted in the culture that it becomes a part of a culture’s way of life.
 A thorough, in-depth understanding of the source and target languages, is necessary as well as being able to interchange cultures.